-- I On the Geometry toolbar, click Transforms and choose Rotate. - 2 Select the object rot1 only. - 3 In the Settings window for Rotate, locate the Rotation Angle section. - 4 In the Rotation text field, type -90. - 5 Locate the Axis of Rotation section.
-From the Axis type list, choose z-axis. - 6 Click Build Selected. - 7 Click the Zoom Extents button on the Graphics toolbar.
+- I In the Geometry toolbar, click Transforms and choose Rotate. - 2 Select the object rot1 only. - 3 In the Settings window for Rotate, locate the Rotation Angle section. - 4 In the Rotation text field, type -90. - 5 Click Build Selected. - 6 Click the Zoom Extents button in the Graphics toolbar.